-Whitsundays sailing 101: How to have the perfect sailing holiday
+How to have the perfect Whitsundays sailing holiday

-We’re not talking budgie smugglers vs. boardies.
-Are you looking for a guided experience with the general public or would you prefer an intimate cruise where you can go bare and decide where and when to drop anchor?
+Are you looking for a guided experience on a public tour boat, or would you prefer an intimate cruise where you can decide where and when to drop anchor?
 No matter your taste or budget, there’s a sailing style to suit every type of holiday, and every holiday maker.

-Local operators such as Cumberland Yacht Charters, Charter Yachts Australia, Queensland Yacht Charters, Sunsail and Whitsunday Escape offer a comprehensive half-day briefing as part of the charter and will have you cruising around the 74 islands under your own steam.
+Local operators such as Cumberland Yacht Charters, Charter Yachts Australia, Queensland Yacht Charters, Sunsail and Whitsunday Escape offer a comprehensive half-day briefing as part of the charter and will have you sailing the islands in no time at all.

-With temperate weather all year round, any time is a good time to escape to the Whitsundays, but between you and I, the prime time to hoist the sails is May through to November.
+With temperate weather all year round, any time is a good time to escape to the Whitsundays, but the prime sailing season runs from May through to November.

 Where to go

-With 74 islands, colourful coral reefs and world-famous beaches all within easy reach, you’ll be cruising your way to your next slice of paradise before you know it.
+With 74 islands, colourful coral reefs and miles of white-sand beaches at your doorstep, your next slice of paradise is a short cruise away.

-You’re sure to find a satisfactory spot to throw down a towel on Whitehaven — it’s been named Australia’s best beach.
+You’re sure to find a satisfactory spot to throw down a towel on Whitehaven — it’s been named Australia’s best beach, after all.
 The sand is said to be some of the purest in the world, made up of 98% white silica.

-Located on the South East end of Hook Island, this sheltered area is also the perfect base to go ashore and complete the short Ngaro Cultural Site bush walk.
-The brief 340-metre return hike will take you up the hill to a rock shelter that is home to art and cultural deposits of the Ngaro people, the original inhabitants of the Whitsundays tracing back 8,000 years.
+Located on the South East end of Hook Island, this sheltered area is the perfect base to go ashore and complete the short Ngaro Cultural Site bush walk.
+The short 340 metre return hike will take you up the hill to a rock shelter that is home to art and cultural deposits of the Ngaro people, the original inhabitants of the Whitsundays, dating back 8,000 years.